Account access for instructors:

 Campus-to-online program conversion

 Provost approval is required to discontinue a campus program in favor of an online-only program.
-Program conversion proposals will be reviewed by the MU Distance Education Advisory Board.
-The Board will make recommendations to the Provost regarding proposals.
+Program conversion proposals will be reviewed by the MU Distance Education Strategy Team.
+The Strategy Team will make recommendations to the Provost regarding proposals.

 Academic units seeking to convert a campus program to online-only must submit a completed Program Conversion Proposal.
 Proposals should be emailed to Dr. Kim Siegenthaler, Mizzou Online director, email@example.com.